Brands have ordinary stories. The difference between forgettable and compelling is how you tell them.

 Every one of those swivelling display cases, which once held hundreds of various sunglasses, was now buried and crushed underneath the massive weight of that Cadillac’s front wheels and engine.

-A series of “what ifs” immediately grabbed my throat and shuddered my core.
+A series of “what-ifs” immediately grabbed my throat and rattled me.
 I stood there speechless and shook my head in disbelief.
 And of course, I thanked “fate” and “destiny” for their benevolence.
 As I slowly walked back through the parking lot, I realized perhaps I should have simply thanked my dumb-fucking luck.